NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing: Two-level Scheduling

 \subsubsection{Speculative searching}

 As aforementioned in Section~\ref{processingmodel}, a common search iteration consists of three sequential stages: \textit{Allocating} stage, \textit{Searching} stage, and \textit{Gathering} stage as illustrated in Fig.~\ref{speculative}.
-The \textit{Allocating} stage of the next search iteration usually requires the updated results of \textit{Gathering} stage of the current iteration (iteration$_i$ in Fig.~\ref{speculative}) to determine the entry vertices in the next iteration (iteration$_{i+1}$ in Fig.~\ref{speculative}).
+The \textit{Allocating} stage of the next search iteration usually requires the updated results of \textit{Gathering} stage of iteration$_i$ to determine the entry vertices in iteration$_{i+1}$.
 The decoupling of the three stages provides the opportunity to overlap the latency of the \textit{Allocating} stage and \textit{Searching} stage.
 As shown in Fig.~\ref{speculative}, we develop a speculative searching mechanism underlying the processing model based on \textit{the observation that the second-order neighbors of the entry vertex in the current iteration are the potential candidates to access in the next search iteration.} Thus, the second-order neighbors are highly likely to be accessed in the next iteration.
 According to this observation, in the search iteration$_i$, when the \textit{Allocating} stage is done, we can get the neighbor IDs - $N_{id}$s - of each entry vertex in the current iteration.
 When the \textit{Searching} stage of this iteration begins, we start the speculative searching for the next iteration - iteration$_{i+1}$ by launching the speculative \textit{Allocating} stage in iteration$_i$.
 The Pref Unit fetches the neighbors of each entry vertex in iteration$_i$ and generates the corresponding IDs of some second-order neighbors of each vertex- $N^{Pref}_{id}$s for each entry vertex in iteration$_i$.
 Considering the number of second-order neighbors is usually larger than that of the first-order neighbors of each entry vertex, the Pref Unit selects the second-order neighbors that have more connections with the first-order neighbors.
 The $N^{Pref}_{id}$s are stored in the Pref buffer of Vgen Buffer.
 When the \textit{Searching} stage of iteration$_i$ ends and the \textit{Gathering} stage of iteration$_i$ starts, the speculative \textit{Searching} stage launches to compute the distances between the queries with their prefetched neighbors.
 Then, for a query, if there is an overlap between its $N_{id}$s in iteration$_{i+1}$ and $N^{Pref}_{id}$s in iteration$_i$ ($N^{Pref}_{id} \cap N_{id} \neq \varnothing $), the corresponding speculative searching results can be used.
 In this way, the \textit{Searching} stage of iteration$_{i+1}$ can be accelerated.
 Note that if the speculative \textit{Allocating} stage does not complete when the non-speculative \textit{Searching} stage ends in iteration$_i$, the speculative \textit{Allocating} will be forcibly terminated.
-Our goal is to utilize the idle hardware in the \textit{Allocating - Searching - Gathering} pipeline to overlap latency between iterations rather than let speculative searching hinder non-speculative searching.
+Hence, the latency of the speculative searching can be entirely overlapped.